MetaMask/metamask-extension/.github/CONTRIBUTING.md

 ### Submitting a pull request
 When you're done with your project / bugfix / feature and ready to submit a PR, there are a couple guidelines we ask you to follow:

+- [ ] **Make sure you followed our [`coding guidelines`](https://github.com/MetaMask/metamask-extension/blob/develop/.github/guidelines/CODING_GUIDELINES.md)**: These guidelines aim to maintain consistency and readability across the codebase.
+They help ensure that the code is easy to understand, maintain, and modify, which is particularly important when working with multiple contributors.
 - [ ] **Test it**: For any new programmatic functionality, we like unit tests when possible, so if you can keep your code cleanly isolated, please do add a test file to the `tests` folder.
 - [ ] **Add to the CHANGELOG**: Help us keep track of all the moving pieces by adding an entry to the [`CHANGELOG.md`](https://github.com/MetaMask/metamask-extension/blob/develop/CHANGELOG.md) with a link to your PR.
 - [ ] **Meet the spec**: Make sure the PR adds functionality that matches the issue you're closing.
 This is especially important for bounties: sometimes design or implementation details are included in the conversation, so read carefully!